Unleashing the Potential of Diffusion Models for End-to-End Autonomous Driving: Investigation Roadmap

 \subsection{Base Model}

-\textbf{Scene Encoder}.
-We consider an E2E AD system that can directly process multi-modal inputs, including camera images and LiDAR point clouds, to generate planning trajectories~\citep{chen2023end, hu2023planning}.
-Given our focus on the capabilities of diffusion-based planning, we leverage an in-house validated perception backbone as the encoder for the planner.
-Briefly, we first compress the heterogeneous sensory data into a unified Bird's Eye View (BEV) feature representation~\citep{li2024bevformer}.
-We then employ two distinct sets of transformer-based queries for different perception tasks: (1) Object Detection (OD) tokens for vehicle and pedestrian localization, and (2) Lane Detection (LD) tokens for road structure understanding.
-The encoder is pretrained to provide solid representation initialization for the planning task.
-Subsequently, we concatenate the OD tokens, LD tokens, and Navi tokens (which encode navigation information) and process them using several self-attention blocks for further fusion in the downstream planning module.
+\textbf{Scene Encoder.} Following standard E2E AD practice~\citep{chen2023end, hu2023planning}, we adopt a perception backbone that ingests multi-modal inputs (camera and LiDAR) and produces two sets of perception tokens---Object Detection (OD) and Lane Detection (LD).
+Together with Navi tokens encoding high-level navigation commands, they are concatenated and fused via self-attention into the latent condition $C := \mathrm{Enc}(s)$ consumed by the planner.
+More architecture and training details are deferred to Appendix~\ref{app:scene_encoder}.

-\textbf{Diffusion Decoder}.
-We return to the vanilla version of the transformer-based diffusion model~\citep{peebles2023scalable} and use it as our diffusion decoder.
-The planner receives the latent representation $C$, which includes both OD, LD, and Navi tokens, along with the current velocity, to generate the trajectory $\tau_0 \in \mathbb{R}^{L \times 4}$.
-This trajectory $\tau_0$ consists of $L$ timesteps, where each timestep contains the ego-centric waypoint coordinates and the cosine and sine values of the heading.
-The overview of the model architecture, as shown in Fig.~\ref{fig:architecture}, begins with splitting the noised trajectory $\tau_t$ and projecting it into $L$ tokens, with position embedding and velocity embedding added.
-The self-attention block is used to fuse information across all noised tokens.
-Subsequently, a cross-attention block is employed to integrate the trajectory tokens with the concatenated OD, LD, and Navi tokens.
-Meanwhile, the diffusion timestep t is incorporated into the model through an adaptive layer normalization block~\citep{peebles2023scalable}.
-After several blocks, an MLP-based final layer~\citep{liurdt, zheng2025diffusionplanner} generates the predicted noise, and Eq.~(\ref{eq:diffusion_loss}) is used for model training.
+\textbf{Diffusion Decoder.} We use a vanilla transformer-based diffusion model~\citep{peebles2023scalable} as the decoder.
+Conditioned on $C$ and the current ego state, it generates the trajectory $\tau_0 \in \mathbb{R}^{L \times 4}$, where each of the $L$ timesteps contains the ego-centric waypoint coordinates and the cosine/sine of the heading.
+As illustrated in Figure~\ref{fig:architecture}, the noised trajectory $\tau_t$ is first split and projected into $L$ tokens, with position and velocity embeddings added, fused via self-attention, and then attended to $C$ through cross-attention.
+The diffusion timestep $t$ is injected via adaptive layer normalization~\citep{peebles2023scalable}.
+After several such blocks, an MLP head~\citep{liurdt, zheng2025diffusionplanner} produces the prediction, and the model is trained using Eq.~(\ref{eq:diffusion_loss}).